Careers at V&B

 ▪ Warehouse Logistics Specialist

 Apprenticeship or degree?
 Why not take full advantage of both career paths and combine theory with practice from the very beginning?
-Villeroy & Boch offers at the moment the following study program in cooperation with the Akademie der Saarwirtschaft:
+Villeroy & Boch offers at the moment the following study programs in cooperation with the Akademie der Saarwirtschaft and the Duale Hochschule Baden-Württemberg:

-- Bachelor of Arts/Business Information Systems (more information PDF)
+- Bachelor of Arts / Business Information Systems (ASW)

 Are you still at school, yet interested in experiencing everyday working life during an internship or a holiday job?
 Villeroy & Boch offers numerous options for pupils and technical college students to complete an industrial placement in IT, Technology or Business in Mettlach, Merzig and Losheim.
 You will find more information on opportunities for pupils in our Candidates lounge.